neoforged/.github/primers/1.21.2/index.md

         - `onInput` takes in a `ClientInput` instead of an `Input`
     - `TutorialStepInstance`
         - `onInput` takes in a `ClientInput` instead of an `Input`
-- `net.minecraft.commands.arguments.Coordinates`
-    - `getPosition`, `getRotation` now have overloads which take in a `boolean` representing whether the position to be relative or not
 - `net.minecraft.core`
     - `Direction`
         - `getNearest` -> `getApproximateNearest`